logoSemaphor

 import { SingleInputVisualProps } from '../types';

-export function RecentSales({ data }: SingleInputVisualProps) {
+export function RecentSales({ data, settings, theme }: SingleInputVisualProps) {

 if (!data || data?.length === 0) return null;